etiennestuder/gradle-plugindev-plugin/README.md

  * include additional artifacts in the plugin publication
  * customize the bintray configuration

-This documentation will be enhanced with more details regarding customization upon request.
+The documentation will be enhanced with more details regarding customization upon request.

 # Feedback and Contributions